underscoreio/essential-scala/src/pages/intro/writing-methods.md

 ## Write the Declaration

-With types and test cases ready we can no write the method declaration.
+With types and test cases ready we can now write the method declaration.
 We haven't developed the body yet so use `???`, another nifty Scala feature, in its place.

 ~~~ scala
 def square(in: Double): Double =